Vaishnav-Kanhirathingal/PassMark/README.md

 ### View a password -

 This screen contains the password details and a history of previous passwords that can be helpful in recovery.
-Viewing this screen triggers the updation of the `last used` property of the password
+Viewing this screen triggers the update of the `last used` property of the password

 <img src="https://github.com/user-attachments/assets/c2957783-ec75-4cdf-b330-2f80df60ae5e" alt="fingerprint first" width="273">
 <img src="https://github.com/user-attachments/assets/c3349ed6-71eb-4ecd-a45f-6228c122eb34" alt="history first" width="273">